 That’s an observation nobody likes to make.
 But the reality is that, from the perspective of the Secret Service, it would be a very sane one to heed.
 After all, out of four assassinated Presidents, none have been harmed by foreigners and only one was killed by an assassin full of prideful vainglory: Lincoln.
 John Wilkes Booth wanted for neither money nor fame.
 He hated Lincoln, not because of envy for his success, but because Booth saw himself as the Avenger of the South: Brutus to Lincoln’s Caesar.

-But the other three Presidents in our history were killed by losers who were filled with covetous envy because they felt themselves to be losers and they just wanted to take down somebody powerful in a spasm of vengeance against the universe.
-From Charles Guiteau (a “disappointed office seeker”) to Leon Czolgosz (“I didn’t believe one man should have so much service and another man should have none”) to Lee Harvey Oswald (a chinless, pissed-off little weasel whose features are impressed on the minds of a whole generation), we are looking at small men rankling with rage, envy and covetousness over the success of their victims.
-In short, covetousness can be the birthplace, not only of theft, but of murder as well
+But the other three Presidents in our history were killed by people filled with covetous envy because they felt themselves to be losers and they just wanted to take down somebody powerful in a spasm of vengeance against the universe.
+From Charles Guiteau (a “disappointed office seeker”) to Leon Czolgosz (“I didn’t believe one man should have so much service and another man should have none”) to Lee Harvey Oswald (a chinless, pissed-off little man), we are looking at small men rankling with rage, envy and covetousness over the success of their victims.
+In short, covetousness can be the birthplace, not only of theft, but of murder as well.

-The sin of covetousness is typically the sin of the poor and weak, just as the sin of greed is typically the sin of the rich and powerful.
+The sin of covetousness is often thought of as the sin of the poor and weak, just as the sin of greed is regarded as the sin of the rich and powerful.
 This is one of Hell’s strategies.
 The devil always sends temptations into the world in pairs in the hope (often fulfilled) that in running from one kind of sin, we will run straight into the arms of the opposite sin.
 Czolgosz congratulates himself for his valor in siding with the working class as he guns down McKinley in cold blood, while Scrooge congratulates himself on his hard work and thrift as he grinds Bob Cratchit and sends Tiny Tim to an early grave.

 In a world filled with tremendous greed and the celebration of wealth amassed by wicked people using unscrupulous means, it becomes extremely easy to justify covetousness.
 But covetousness is perhaps the most fruitless form of sin there is.
 With greed, you at least experience possession (though not real enjoyment) of the thing you own.
 With lust, you at least get sexual pleasure now and then, though not love.
 With gluttony, you get the taste of food, though not the satisfaction.
 But with covetousness, you get only the raw envy of the other, with no compensation at all.
 A jealous man can at least use his jealousy to go out, work hard, and get the same car his neighbor has.
 An envious man sits there doing nothing, waits till it is night, and then slashes the tires on his neighbor’s car instead of lifting a finger to accomplish any good at all.
 Jealousy can be redeemed.
 Envy must simply be killed.